ashermancinelli/ashermancinelli.github.io/_posts/2021-3-4-Spack-Development-1.md

 title: Spack for Package Development (1 of N)
 ---

+### Intro

 [Spack](https://spack.readthedocs.io/en/latest/) is typically used for package deployment, however this post will be about package *development* with Spack.

 Most upstream Spack packages are quite stable.
-The most common example in my experience is that a package is already very well-developed with a large userbase, and a member of the community created a Spack package to install it (eg OpenMPI).
+In my experience, the majority of Spack packages are based on packages that have already existed for a long time, and a member of the community created a Spack package to install it (eg OpenMPI).
 In this case, the options and versions for the package are probably set-in-stone.
-There are probably very few PRs submitted for these packages and users can rely on the dependencies and installation process staying mostly the same.
+There are likely very few PRs submitted for these packages, and users can rely on the dependencies and installation process staying mostly the same.

 For a package under extremely heavy development however, this is not the case.
-To use a package manager *and* iterate rapidly on a package, I think there are roughly __ criteria:
+To use a package manager *and* iterate rapidly on a package, I think there are roughly 3 criteria for that package manager:

-1. Adding a new dependency should be easy and fast
+1. Adding a new *dependency* should be easy and fast
-1. Adding new versions should be easy and fast
+1. Adding new *versions* should be easy and fast
-1. Adding new options should be easy and fast
+1. Adding new *options* should be easy and fast

-In my opinion, using the typical Spack workflow of submitting a pull request to the upstream Spack repository meets none of these critera.
+In my opinion, using the typical Spack workflow of submitting a pull request to the upstream Spack repository for every meaningful change meets none of these critera.

+### Configuring Spack Repositories

-An alternative strategy is to use Spack's support for additional repositories.
+An alternative strategy is to use Spack's support for external repositories.
-A repository is simply a directory which contains a `repo.yaml` file and a `packages` directory under which Spack packages reside.
+A repository is simply a directory which contains a `repo.yaml` file and a `packages/` directory under which Spack packages reside.

 For example, creating the file